RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-05-20-ssh-best-prac.md

 pair**.
 You generate the key pair on your own machine, which results in two files containing cryptographically-linked contents, then install *just* the public key file on the remote machine(s) you want to SSH to.
-For example, you might install one of your public keys on the ShARC HPC system and you would then be able to connect to it *without* entering your University password.
+For example, you might install one of your public keys on the ShARC HPC system and, under the current setup, you would then be able to connect to it *without* entering your University password.
   Public/private key pairs are potentially more secure than using just a password to authenticate as an attacker must have the private key file to